gwu-libraries/OSPO/docs/website/initiatives/initiatives.md

  - Developing and implementing policies, processes, and guidelines in coordination with other university OSPOs for open-source software and open scholarship
  - Forming external partnerships to help amplify and advocate for open practices
     - Founding member of Open Forum for AI (OFAI) hosted by CMU
-    - Member in multiple open source advocacy organizations (CURIOSS, CHAOSS, SustainOSS, InnerSourceCommons, opensource.science)
+    - Membership in multiple open source advocacy organizations (CURIOSS, CHAOSS, SustainOSS, InnerSourceCommons, opensource.science)